Amulet (film): Production

 The film was announced in April 2018, along with the cast.
 Production began in Autumn 2018, with the original title of Outside.
 Matthew James Wilkinson, the film's producer, called it "feminist horror" and that Garai "definitely wanted to take a look at what is happening in terms of recent gender politics and stand it on its head."

 Release

-Amulet premiered in the Midnight section of the Sundance Film Festival on 26 January 2020, and will be released in the United States on 24 July 2020 in limited theaters and on-demand by Magnolia Pictures' horror department, Magnet Releasing.
+Amulet premiered in the Midnight section of the 2020 Sundance Film Festival on 26 January 2020, and was released in the United States on 24 July 2020 in limited theaters and on-demand by Magnolia Pictures' horror department, Magnet Releasing.